-You can get a transcript online or by mail to view your tax account transactions, line-by-line tax return information or wage and income reported to us for a specific tax year.
-The method you used to file your tax return, e-file or paper, and whether you have a refund or balance due, affects your current year transcript availability.
+The method you used to file your tax return, e-file or paper, and whether you had a balance due, affects your current year transcript availability.
 Note: If you need a photocopy of your return, you must use Form 4506.
 The Get Transcript Service is for individual taxpayers to retrieve their own transcripts for their own purposes.
 Use by any other entities is prohibited.